Big Sky, big issues

 For more information about the 2016 End of Season Shred Party, contact Marci Lewandowski at the Big Sky Chamber of Commerce at (406) 995-3000, or email email@example.com.

 Big Sky represented at international field hockey tournament

 Melissa Emery traveled halfway around the world to compete at the 2016 Hockey Masters World Cup from March 28 to April 6, representing the U.S. on the age 40-plus masters field hockey team in Canberra, Australia.

 Emery set up a GoFundMe site to help defray the travel and tournament expenses.
 The server and front of house manager at Olive B’s restaurant raised over $1,600 thanks in large part to the generosity of the community, she said, and posters her friend Anna Shipley hung up in local businesses.
 In addition, Big Sky resident Kathryn Martin donated airline mileage to buy Emery’s flight home from Sydney.

 “I had people just walk in and leave me money anonymously at Olive B’s.
 It was pretty incredible,” Emery said.
 “Everybody was saying, ‘We just want you to go.’”

 After playing collegiate field hockey at the University of Southern Maine, Emery played in a summer league for three years with the U.S. national team.
 This winter she tuned up for Australia with tournaments in California over Thanksgiving and in Phoenix in January.

 In Canberra, she was competing against teams from Australia, New Zealand, Wales and England, and her squad had never played together until the tournament.
-While they ended fifth out of sixth, Emery said that her team started to mesh toward the end of week and closed the tournament with a win.
+While they ended fifth out of six, Emery said that her team started to mesh toward the end of week and closed the tournament with a win.

 Big Sky local named to state tourism board